 Who we are

 Rest.Q Animal Sanctuary is a registered non-profit charity that provides permanent housing to many formerly abused, abandoned, and neglected animals.
-We are located on Galiano Island in British Columbia, Canada.
-We mostly serve the Southern Gulf Islands region including Galiano Island & Mayne Island.
+We are located on Galiano Island in British Columbia, Canada and mostly serve the Southern Gulf Islands region including Galiano Island & Mayne Island.

 Rest.Q is a volunteer-run organization that strives to provide exemplary care and a stable home to formerly unwanted pets and livestock.